rdkcentral/rdk-halif-test-device_settings/docs/pages/dsCompositeIn/ds-compositeIn_L3_TestProcedure.md

 - Repeat for All Ports:

-  The test will iterate through all available ports.
+  The test will iterate through all available ports.x`

 - Test Conclusion: